South Street Seaport: Initial plans

-2020s to present
+2020s–present

 The band Rilo Kiley performs at the Rooftop at Pier 17 in September 2025, with the Empire State Building visible in the background.

-The Tin Building's food hall, operated by Jean-Georges Vongerichten, opened in 2022 at a total cost of $200 million.
-Howard Hughes hired JLL in 2023 to lease out the storefronts that it owned along South Street.
+The Tin Building's food hall, operated by Jean-Georges Vongerichten, opened in late September 2022 at a total cost of $200 million.
+The new building was raised in response to damage to the original structure by Hurricane Sandy.
+Howard Hughes hired Jones Lang LaSalle (JLL) in 2023 to lease out the storefronts that it owned along South Street.
 Howard Hughes proposed transferring the South Street Seaport's operations to a new subsidiary, Seaport Entertainment Group, the same year; the split was approved in July 2024.
 Marvel Architects and Beyer Blinder Belle redesigned the A. A. Thomson & Co.
 Warehouse at 213–215 Water Street, renovating it for the South Street Seaport Museum in 2025.
 By the same year, many of the shops in the Tin Building's food hall had closed; in addition, the 250 Water Street development had been placed on hold.
 The surrounding area had also become more residential.
 There was a proposal in mid-2025 to add a glass canopy to Pier 17, converting it into a year-round entertainment venue, but plans for the canopy were later canceled.
+The Tin Building's food hall closed in February 2026 to make way for a balloon museum.

 Ownership and management

 Commercial spaces

-Pier 17, the Fulton Market Building, the Tin Building, and many of the other commercial spaces at the seaport are owned and managed by Seaport Entertainment Group as of 2024.
+Pier 17, the Fulton Market Building, the Tin Building, and many of the other commercial spaces at the seaport are owned and managed by the Seaport Entertainment Group, a spinoff from the Howard Hughes Corporation as of 2024.
 Formerly, they were owned by General Growth Properties, which acquired Pier 17's longtime owner, The Rouse Company, in 2004.
-The Seaport was included in the 2010 spinoff of the Howard Hughes Corporation from General Growth, and then in the 2024 spinoff of Seaport Entertainment from Howard Hughes.
+The Seaport was included in the 2010 spinoff of the Howard Hughes Corporation from GGP, and then in the 2024 spinoff of Seaport Entertainment from Howard Hughes.